SandyRodger/JS225_OOJ/assessment_prep.md

 # Assessment Prep

 - Take assessment: Monday 21st April (12 days) Or earlier?
 Next Tuesday?
+  - Now Tuesday 22nd -> I burnt out, or something like that.
+New Target Tuesday 29th?
+  - Assessment format changes May 2nd (in 10 days).
 - Then another study guide and a practice project
 - Take home project for which you have 24 hours.